alan-ar/photo-organizer/README.md

-## 🗃 Photos Organizer
+## 🗃 Photo organizer

-#### C# console application for organizer files.
+#### C# console application for organizer files in chronological order.

-  - Get files from source path
+- Get files from the source path
-  - Compare creation date and last modified date of the properties file
+- Get creation date of the properties file
-  - Create a new directory based on the oldest date
+- Create a new directory based on the date
 - Copy the file to the new destination path